eslint/eslint/docs/user-guide/configuring.md

     - eslint-plugin-plugin2
 ```

-**Note:** Due to the behaviour of Node's `require` function, a globally-installed instance of ESLint can only use globally-installed ESLint plugins, and locally-installed version can only use *locally-installed* plugins.
+**Note:** Due to the behavior of Node's `require` function, a globally-installed instance of ESLint can only use globally-installed ESLint plugins, and locally-installed version can only use *locally-installed* plugins.
 Mixing local and global plugins is not supported.

 ## Configuring Rules